myConsciousness/myConsciousness/README.md

 <!-- MY-BSKY_TIMELINE:START - Do not remove or modify this section -->
 ---

+> Shinya Kato 🌮 @shinyakato.dev 2023-12-27T01:40:41.528Z
+>
+> Hi Paul!
+Yes I don't think this feature is a high priority either, but I find this very useful to describe the user's condition such as busy, absence, detoxing and etc

+Glad to know that the team had this idea too! 🍺

+---

+> Shinya Kato 🌮 @shinyakato.dev 2023-12-27T01:22:57.761Z
+>
+> A user status in the profile like whatsapp might be useful, other than `online`

+---

 > Shinya Kato 🌮 @shinyakato.dev 2023-12-26T08:17:23.775Z
 >
 > Hi, glad you like the deck.blue markdown link!
 Markdown is a very useful and portable format, but I don't think they will implement this (at least not soon)